 Prior to Your Appointment

-Before you arrive for your appointment for pediatric sedation dentistry in Ashburn, please inform us of any change in your child’s health and/or medical condition.
+Before you arrive for your dental appointment, please inform us of any change in your child’s health and/or medical condition.
 Tell us about any respiratory condition that makes breathing through the nose difficult for your child.
 It may limit the effectiveness of the nitrous oxide/oxygen.
 Let us know if your child is taking any medication on the day of the appointment.

 Your child should NOT have any food or drink at least 2 hours prior to their appointment.